BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 The Committee shall have two officers, a Chair and a Vice Chair:

 • The Chair shall preside at all meetings of the Committee, acting as facilitator and holding meetings to the agenda in a timely fashion.
 The Chair will write and send meeting agendas to all Committee members at least 24 hours prior to each meeting.
 The Chair must be a student member of the Committee.
-The Chair will receive a quarterly stipend of $1,000 for a gross total of $3,000 over the course of the academic year.
-It will be the duty of the Chair to serve as the “face” of the CSF on campus and to work with the CSF Coordinator to develop and present reports to the Services & Activities Fee (SAF) Committee as required.
+The Chair is expected to work 50 hours per quarter and will receive a quarterly stipend of $1,500 for a gross total of $6,000 over the course of the academic year (4 quarters).
+It will be the duty of the Chair to serve as the “face” of the CSF on campus and to work with the CSF Associate Program Director to develop and present reports to the Services & Activities Fee (SAF) Committee as required.
 These reports should include a brief description of all projects funded and the reasons for which they were approved.

 • The Vice Chair will assist the Chair with their duties.
 In the absence of the Chair, the Vice Chair shall assume all duties of the Chair.
 The Vice Chair must be a student member of the Committee.
+The Vice Chair is expected to work 30 hours per quarter and will receive a quarterly stipend of $980 for a gross total of $3,920 (4 quarters).
 The Vice Chair shall also serve as Committee Clerk and take and distribute minutes after each meeting, or appoint other Committee members or staff to take and distribute minutes as appropriate.
 The Vice Chair will assist with reports to the SAF Committee, as needed.

 At the end of spring quarter the Committee will accept committee chair nominations for the following year.
 All members who will be returning the next year are eligible to run.
 If no returning member wishes to run for chair the election of chair will be postponed until the fall.
 The chair will be selected by majority vote of the current committee.
 The vice chair will be selected at the beginning of fall quarter by majority vote of the current committee.
 In both elections the candidate is eligible to vote.